Inge Viett: Flight to East Germany

 In 1982, Inge Viett became the RAF's tenth (and final) "drop out" and slipped across to East Germany.
-For the next six months she lived in a secluded apartment provided by the Ministry for State Security (Stasi) while she prepared her new self.
+For the next six months she lived in a secluded apartment provided by the Stasi, while she prepared her new self.
 Her new name was "Eva-Maria Sommer".
 The original plan would have been to bury her West German connections, but frequent memory lapses meant she continued to use western words, such as "Supermarket", in place of their East German equivalents, such as, here, "Kaufhalle".
-She was unable to master the endless acronyms specific to East Germany such as EOS, POS, NSW, SW, AWG, KWV....
+She was unable to master the endless acronyms specific to East Germany such as EOS, POS, NSW, SW, AWG, and KWV.
 The decision was therefore made to "relaunch" her as a newly arrived immigrant from West Germany.
 That avoided the likely pitfalls from her failure to master East German idioms, but immigrants from West Germany were vanishingly rare in East Germany and she accordingly risked standing out in any crowd on account of her western provenance.
 The newly arrived migrant from West Germany settled in a quarter in Dresden.
 While West German police feverishly sought the terrorist Inge Viett, in the Dresden quarter of Prohlis Eva-Maria Sommer started to build her new life.
-She undertook and completed an apprenticeship in printing and copying and took a job at the "Völkerfreundschaft" ("People's Friendship") printing shop at Riesaer Straße 32 in Dresden.
+She undertook and completed an apprenticeship in printing and copying and took a job at the Völkerfreundschaft printing shop at 32 Riesaer Straße in Dresden.
 She was also recruited to the Stasi's vast network of Informal collaborators.
-On 25 February 1983, she was logged as "IMB Maria Berger" ("Informal collaborator - watcher, Maria Berger") with the reference number XV/2385/83 for Department XXII/8.
-(Department XXII/8 was the ministry's sub-department for counter-terrorism.)
+On 25 February 1983, she was logged as "IMB Maria Berger" ("Informal collaborator - watcher, Maria Berger") with the reference number XV/2385/83 for Department XXII/8, the Stasi's sub-department for counter-terrorism.